koonwen/koonwen.github.io/_posts/2024-07-24-2024-07-24-efficient-concurrency-through-eio.md

 descriptors, it's therefore neccessary to throttle the number of fibers we spawn.

-For the sake of simplicity, let's decide to spawn only 2 fibers each time we encounter a new directory.
+For the sake of simplicity, let's be conservative and spawn only 2 fibers every time we encounter a new directory.
 Our new algorithm just adds this change

 ```diff